elbazhazem/elbazhazem.github.io/_teaching/2025-dist-sys-clouding.md

 location: "Gaza, Palestine"
 ---

+**This course introduces students to the fundamentals and practical aspects of distributed systems and cloud computing.**

-# COURSE DESCRIPTION AND SYLLABUS:
+## COURSE DESCRIPTION AND SYLLABUS:

 This course will cover main aspects of cloud computing which include: Computing Paradigm, Introduction to Cloud Computing, Cloud Computing Architecture, Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Platform as a Service (PaaS), Service Management in Cloud Computing, Cloud Security, finally it will introduce a Case Study on Open Source & Commercial Clouds.